jfox16/jfox-dev-server/README.md

 # JFox Dev Server

-Hi, I'm Jonathan Fox.
+Hi, I'm Jonathan Fox!
 This is the server for my personal website.